builtbybel/ThisIsWin11/README.md

 **An internet connection is required to use the app.**

- For the future i plan to open the possibility to configure Windows 11 in the wizard as well.
-Basic things like background image, privacy etc, provide tweaks to get better started e.g. how to get classic context menu of file explorer back and community optimizations.
+### For the future i plan to open the possibility to configure Windows 11 in the wizard as well.
+Basic things like background image, security, privacy, apps etc, provide tweaks to get better started with Windows 11 and community optimizations.
+Maybe uniting the best of all my apps written for Windows 10 under one roof

  ## Download
 - (Latest release) [Download](https://github.com/builtbybel/ThisIsWin11/releases)